carlmontanari/boxen/README.md

 - Output mgmt interface details when starting local VM instances
 - Remove deprovisioned devices from any groups they may belong to
+- Docker wait blocks as long as the container is still showing up in docker ps -a -- so probably for package build we should update to not only rely on wait but also a goroutine that is checking docker ps output for the container id from the cid file...